abvss13/phase-1-wk-3-CODE-CHALLENGE/README.md

 # Flatdango Movie Ticket Booking App

 Flatdango is a simple movie ticket booking app that allows users to browse and book movie tickets.
 This README.md file provides an overview of the project and instructions for running the app.

+ The Flatdango app uses the following technologies:

+HTML: Markup language for creating the app's structure
+CSS: Styling language for designing the app's user interface
+JavaScript: Programming language for adding interactivity to the app Node.js: JavaScript runtime for executing server-side code

 ## Getting Started